7 Supplements That Actually Work for Blood Sugar Control: My 22-Year Guide

 Quick Answer: Best Supplements for Blood Sugar Control

 The seven most effective CGM-verified supplements for blood sugar control are Berberine (reduced post-meal spikes by 20-30 points), Chromium Picolinate (improved fasting glucose 8-12 points), Alpha-Lipoic Acid (neuropathy relief in 6 weeks), Cinnamon Extract (gentle 10-15 point spike reduction), Magnesium Glycinate (sleep and sensitivity gains), Omega-3 Fatty Acids (inflammation and cardiovascular protection), and Vitamin D3 (insulin sensitivity and immune support).
-These supplements helped lower my A1C from 9.2 to 6.8 when combined with CGM monitoring, proper diet, exercise, and medical care.

-📋 In This Article
+WATCH ON YOUTUBE📋 In This Article

 - Berberine: "Nature's Metformin"